wpilibsuite/frc-docs/source/docs/software/telemetry/datalog.rst

 Standard Data Logging using DataLogManager
 ------------------------------------------

 The ``DataLogManager`` class (`Java <https://first.wpi.edu/wpilib/allwpilib/docs/release/java/edu/wpi/first/wpilibj/DataLogManager.html>`__, `C++ <https://first.wpi.edu/wpilib/allwpilib/docs/release/cpp/classfrc_1_1_data_log_manager.html>`__) provides a centralized data log that provides automatic data log file management.
 It automatically cleans up old files when disk space is low and renames the file based either on current date/time or (if available) competition match number.
-The deta file will be saved to a USB flash drive if one is attached, or to ``/home/lvuser`` otherwise.
+The data file will be saved to a USB flash drive if one is attached, or to ``/home/lvuser`` otherwise.

 .. note: USB flash drives need to be formatted as FAT32 to work with the roboRIO.
 NTFS or exFAT formatted drives will not work.